waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 7.1 Tile Mechanics (Corrections)
 - **LADDER:** My previous classification was incomplete.
 This tile can function as a standard traversable floor (as seen on the Route 32 pier), not just a vertical warp.
 - **New Tool Idea: `check_unseen_reachability`**: A tool that analyzes the map and a list of unseen tiles to determine which ones are actually reachable from the player's current position.
-This will help prioritize exploration.
 (Created this turn)
 ## 7.2 Tile Mechanics (Additions)
 - **CAVE:** Impassable warp tile.